ianding1/ianding1.github.io/_posts/2019-06-09-adopt-github-style-to-your-jekyll-blog.md

 I have spent a lot of time trying to find a Jekyll theme that is both elegant and readable.
-But unfortunately, most Jekyll themes is just so unreadable that your attention is easily distracted away from the content.
+But unfortunately, most Jekyll themes is just so unreadable that the attention is easily distracted away from the content.

-I don't mean that they are not good-looking.
-To the contrary, some themes look quite modern, showing a distinguished taste of the blogger.
-However, it is not that good if the style overwhelms the content, especially for a technology blog, where any distraction seems to be a sin.

-Fortunately, I noticed that GitHub renders Markdown files in a very readable style.
+I noticed that GitHub renders Markdown files in a very readable style.
 It is so natural that it takes no effort for the reader to pay all the attention to the content rather than the style.
 So I decided to migrate the GitHub style to my blog, which you have already been reading.

-**In a word, what we need is a GitHub-flavored markdown renderer and a GitHub CSS.** I find the following posts and code very helpful and I would recommend reading them for further detail.
+**What we need is a GitHub-flavored markdown renderer and a GitHub CSS.** I find the following posts and code very helpful and I would recommend reading them for further detail.